dbojan/free-iptv-balkan-plus/README.md

 -Settings/advanced/edit mpv.conf, add:
 user-agent=mpv
 -Click on save.
+-How to easier open url on start, without typing it in every time:
+ Create file named 'bppp.m3u' and add this text inside: https://cutt.ly/bppp Save file.
+After starting mpv on android, open this file.
--Click on file picker to open .m3u saved to device.
+-Click on file picker to open .m3u saved on device.
 No epg support yet.
--While viewing content, click on screen once, then click and hold on  |< or >| at the bottom, to show playlist.
+-While viewing content, click on screen once, then click and hold on  |< or >| at the bottom, to show playlist, or click once on |< or >| to go back/forward on list.

 ###  Channel list sources: